Is Shampoo Bad for Your Hair? Common Shampoo Myths

 At best, they are a rebranded bar of soap that contains SLS.
 At worst, they are made with sodium hydroxide which is the same highly corrosive material found in Drano.
 You’ve seen what Drano does to hair that clogs your shower drain in a few hours, imagine what small quantities are doing to your scalp over time.
 Pass!

-The good: New Wash
+The Best Alternative: New Wash

 New Wash is completely detergent-free.
 It cleanses with a proprietary blend of essential oils that keep your protective barrier intact, while removing dirt and oils from the scalp.
 New Wash does not strip away good oils, meaning hair stays moisturized without using an additional conditioner.